monkvision/monkjs/website/docs/js/api/components/CaptureTour.md

 <CaptureTour onSettings={handleSettings}/>
 ```

 ## onSuccess
-``PropTypes.func``
+`PropTypes.func`

-Will call a function when the user has ended on the tour.
+Will call a function when the user has ended the tour.
 You can use `@monkvision/corejs` API to start a damage inspection for example.

 ``` javascript
 const handleSuccess = ({ pictures, camera, sights }) => console.log(pictures);